 The 1899 25 inch map shows where this terminus was located on the south side of the Nene basin to the west of South Bridge.
 This interesting terminus and river wharf would have been swept away when the Northampton Arm of the Grand Junction Canal was constructed from Gayton Junction to Northampton in 1815.

-e Grand Junction canal was planned to extend a branch from Gayton into Northampton and another venture by the Leicestershire and Northamptonshire Union to join up in Northampton at the Nene.
+The story of this railway starts in 1792 when a scheme by the Grand Junction canal was planned to extend a branch from Gayton into Northampton and another venture by the Leicestershire and Northamptonshire Union to join up in Northampton at the Nene.
 However, the Leicestershire project was abandoned in Market Harborough in 1795.
 Several years of agitation in Northampton finally led to the construction of a double-track tramway or railway from Gayton to the town which opened in 1805.
 It probably used track that was no longer used for a similar railway over the route of the Blisworth tunnel and had a gauge of 4ft 2in.

 Evidence of better connections for merchants to trade with the town can be found in newspaper advertisements soon after opening, as this property advertisement from the Northampton Mercury in 1806 shows.